Bad Credit Remortgage

 How can I remortgage with bad credit?

-The short answer is by speaking to an independent mortgage broker.
+The short answer is by speaking to a mortgage advisor.
 That’s a good place to start, especially in a bad credit situation.

 It’s highly likely that typical high street lenders are unable to help you if your credit score is below par.
 But a mortgage broker will take a look at your credit report and assess the severity of the issues.
 We will be able to pinpoint lenders who are likely to take you on, most of which are only available through mortgage brokers.

-You could waste lots of time trying to do this yourself – instead, an independent mortgage advisor will explain whether your goal is achievable and then look at special lenders that can help you.
+You could waste lots of time trying to do this yourself – instead, a mortgage advisor will explain whether your goal is achievable and then look at special lenders that can help you.

 Can you be declined a remortgage?